Sep 05 2008

 Pregnancy Category C

 As a category C medication, Catapres® may be harmful to an unborn baby.
 This drug can also pass into breast milk and may be harmful to your baby if you nurse.
-Be sure to tell your doctor if you are pregnant or plan to become pregnant while you are being treated for ADHD.
+Be sure to tell your doctor if you are pregnant or plan to become pregnant while you are being treated for adult ADHD.

 Total Treatment of ADHD